-Outlier Detection is an algorithmic feature that allows you to detect when some members of a group are behaving strangely compared to the others.
-For example, you could detect that one web server in a pool is processing an unusual number of requests, and hence should be a target for replacement.
-Or, you could get an early warning that significantly more 500s are happening in one AWS Availability Zone (AZ) than the others, which might indicate an issue brewing in that AZ.
+Outlier detection is an algorithmic feature that allows you to detect when a specific group is behaving different compared to its peers.
+For example, you could detect that one web server in a pool is processing an unusual number of requests, or significantly more 500 errors are happening in one AWS availability zone than the others.

 Datadog uses a simplified form of DBSCAN to detect outliers on timeseries.
-Datadog considers each host to be a point in d-dimensions, where d is the number of elements in the timeseries.
+Each group is considered to be a point in d-dimensions, where d is the number of elements in the timeseries.
 Any point can agglomerate, and any point not in the largest cluster is considered an outlier.
 The initial distance threshold is set by creating a new median timeseries by taking the median of the values from the existing timeseries at every time point.
-The Euclidean distance between each host and the median series is calculated.
+The Euclidean distance between each group and the median series is calculated.
 The threshold is set as the median of these distances, multiplied by a normalizing constant.

 This implementation of DBSCAN takes one parameter,

-The Median Absolute Deviation(MAD) is a robust measure of variability, and can be viewed as the robust analog for standard deviation.
-Robust statistics describe data in such a way that they are not unduly influenced by outliers.
+MAD (median absolute deviation) is a robust measure of variability, and can be viewed as the robust analog for standard deviation.
+Robust statistics describe data in a way that is not influenced by outliers.

-To use MAD for your outlier monitor, configure two parameters:
+To use MAD for your outlier monitor, configure the parameters

-The tolerance parameter should be tuned depending on the expected variability of the data.
+Tolerance specifies the number of deviations a point needs to be away from the median for it to be considered an outlier.
+This parameter should be tuned depending on the expected variability of the data.
 For example, if the data is generally within a small range of values, then this should be small.
-On the other hand, if points can vary greatly, then you want a higher scale so these variabilities do not trigger a false positive.
+Otherwise, if points can vary greatly, then set a higher scale so the variabilities do not trigger false positives.

 So which algorithm should you use?
 For most outliers, any algorithm performs well at the default settings.
 However, there are subtle cases where one algorithm is more appropriate.

-Both algorithms are set up to identify outliers that differ from the majority of metrics that are behaving similarly.
-If your hosts exhibit “banding” behavior as shown below (perhaps because each band represents a different shard), we recommend tagging each band with an identifier, and setting up outlier detection alerts on each band separately.
+The outlier algorithms are set up to identify groups that are behaving differently from their peers.
+If your groups exhibit “banding” behavior as shown below (maybe each band represents a different shard), Datadog recommends tagging each band with an identifier, and setting up outlier detection alerts on each band separately.

 Additional helpful documentation, links, and articles: